JakubTuta/Ledger-APP/documentation/ARCHITECTURE.md

 ### Analytics Workers - The Night Shift

-**What they do:** While you sleep, these workers are calculating things like "how many errors happened in the last 5 minutes?" or "what are the top 10 most common errors this week?"
-They write results to Redis cache so when you load your dashboard, everything's already computed.
+**What they do:** While you sleep, these workers are calculating things like "how many errors happened in the last hour?" or "what are the top 10 most common errors this week?"
+They write results to Redis cache and PostgreSQL for fast dashboard queries.

 **Why pre-compute?**
 Running "count all errors in the last 24 hours" is slow if you're doing it live every time someone opens a dashboard.
-By calculating it every 5 minutes and caching the result, your dashboard loads instantly.
+By pre-aggregating data hourly and caching results, your dashboard loads instantly.
+Aggregated metrics include exception counts, endpoint performance statistics, and log volume by type/level.

 Think of it like a newspaper: instead of researching every story when someone buys a paper, we do the research ahead of time and print it.
 Much faster.